 The Church has provided the Order of Christian Funerals to help in the grieving process.
 There are three specific elements of our Christian funeral rites, each of which is important.
 The first is the Vigil Service, which allows us to gather, pray, and reflect on the life of the deceased.
 The second is the Mass of Christian Burial with its focus on hope in the Resurrection and the promise of Eternal Life.
 The last element is the Rite of Committal which is usually prayed at the cemetery, and which accompanies our final farewell to the departed.

 We recommend preplanning the liturgical portion of the funeral service.
 Simply fill out the funeral planning guide and bring to the parish office or contact the office for assistance with preplanning.
 You may then attach this form to other important documents where it will be sure to be found when needed, and we'll keep a copy on file here in the parish.

 At the time of death, the family, directly or through the funeral director, will contact the parish office to schedule the day and time of the funeral or Memorial Mass.
 Once the time has been set, the family will meet with the priest at which time they will be given a planner and all the necessary materials to help them plan the funeral liturgy, or a copy of the preplanned form.

 For further information, please call the Parish Office at 262-782-4575.

 St. Mary's Cemetery

 St. Mary's has a Parish cemetery with a limited number of plots available for its parishioners.
-Please contact the Parish Office for more information, 262-782-4575.
+To find out more information about our cemetery click here or contact the Parish Office for more information, 262-782-4575.